Marriage Counseling: How Couples Can Improve Mental Health Through Therapy

 Many of these approaches are endorsed by the American Association for Marriage and Family Therapy (AAMFT).
 The American Association for Marriage and Family Therapy certifies marriage and family therapists in providing these modalities and others, whether a therapist specializes in in-person or online therapy.
 Below are further descriptions of these methods.

 The Adlerian model of marriage counseling was devised by Alfred Adler, a pioneer in individual therapy.
 He believed each partner should be treated individually before being treated as a couple.
-With this approach, each person receives treatment separately.
-After individual sessions, the therapist or clinical psychologist can see both clients simultaneously.
+With this approach in counseling, each person receives treatment separately.
+After individual sessions of counseling, the therapist or clinical psychologist can see both clients simultaneously, as a couple.
 This approach allows the therapist to provide individual and joint support to couples.

 With the therapeutic marriage counseling model, the counselor may treat the relationship like a mental health condition.
 The couple can work with the counselor to figure out the challenges impacting the relationship and how to fix them.
-This model may involve creating a strict treatment plan for communication issues, practicing trust exercises, or partaking in a specific therapy modality like debt.
+This model of counseling may involve creating a strict treatment plan for the couple, focusing on communication issues, practicing trust exercises, or partaking in a specific therapy modality like debt.

-The pragmatic approach to couples counseling can help encourage couples to face their sources of conflict head-on, whether from disagreements about the children, intimacy, communication, or another topic.
-The process may include self-examination, finding causes of distress, and remaining solution-oriented as you work to resolve conflicts effectively.
-Couples can learn to reduce blaming behaviors and cognitive distortions and learn how their partner is feeling by partaking in exercises to see the world from their lens.
+The pragmatic approach to couples counseling can help encourage couples to face their sources of conflict head-on, whether from disagreements about the children, intimacy, communication, or another topic they disagree with as a couple.
+The process of this counseling approach may include self-examination, finding causes of distress, and remaining solution-oriented as you work to resolve conflicts effectively.
+Couples can learn to reduce blaming behaviors and cognitive distortions and learn how their partner is feeling by partaking in couples exercises to see the world from their lens.

 Gottman method for couples